Iceland South Coast Tour A Day Trip to Vik from Reykjavik by JetSettingFools.com

 Black sand beach, Vik, Iceland

-Lunch in Vik, Iceland
+Lunch on the Beach in Vik, Iceland

 The small recommended Vik restaurant (not included in the tour) was warm and inviting.
 However, we had brought along a picnic lunch in order to have more time on the beach.
-That’s correct; we planned to have a picnic lunch on the beach in Iceland in January!

 View of the Black Sand Beach in Vik, Iceland